-All remaining hours of the day are considered courtesy hours.
+All remaining hours of the day are considered

+courtesy hours.
 During courtesy hours, all noise must be kept to a level which is respectful to other residents in the building and residents are asked to comply with reasonable requests from their peers.
 If asked by peers to reduce noise levels, residents are expected to comply.
-If residence life staff deem appropriate, students may be documented for violating the noise policy during courtesy hours.
-Amplified music or bands are not allowed, and all groups using common areas and/or lounges need to abide by quiet hours.
+If residence life staff deem appropriate, students may be documented for Amplified music or bands are not allowed, and all groups using common areas and/or lounges need to abide by quiet hours.